TeacherTalley/TeacherTalley.github.io/README.md

 ## Welcome to TeacherTalley's GitHub pages

-I teach Data Structures and Assembly Language Programming at the University of Central Arkansas.
+I teach Data Structures,Assembly Language Programming, and Introduction to Data Science at the University of Central Arkansas.

 Do you want to learn how to use GitHub in 10 minutes?
 [Hello World](https://guides.github.com/activities/hello-world/)